 Many signature dishes have French or Dutch roots but there is also a strong variety of Asian cuisine, Ethiopian cafes and Congolese shops.
 The city offers great diversity and takes great pride in introducing the world to its specialties such as Belgian fries which are actually fried twice and are often found alongside steamed mussels.
 Another typical dish is the waterzooi, a rich soup of fish or chicken and vegetables.
 Whatever the dish, there won't be a shortage of cheese or potatoes.

 Art is part of the street in this lovely city which is well known for its Art Nouveau Cafes.
 The buildings themselves are artistic creations both inside and out.
 One of the most popular is the Victor Horta House Museum whose endless glowing swirls leave spectators spellbound.
 The Royal Museum of Fine Arts is actually two museums in one and offers over 20,000 sculptures and paintings.
 Another popular collection is the Royal Museum of the Armed Forces and of Military History which is said to be one of the best in the world.

 Take your pick of which language to learn while studying in Brussels.
 The city has large populations of both Dutch and French speaking people.
 Plus, English is very prevalently spoken so finding some help is never a problem.

 10. Day Trips

-As amazing as the city is, it can be nice to get away sometimes.
+As amazing as studying abroad in Brussels can be, it can also be nice to get away from the city sometimes.
 Brussels is an ideal location for day trips with a plethora of castles and unique villages only a short train ride away.
 Amsterdam and Luxembourg are also easy day trips.